Shapes and orientations of massive halos in the statistically anisotropic universe: Conclusion

 \section{Conclusion}

 In this work, we investigated the impact of the SA in the matter density field on the shapes and orientations of cluster-sized halos at $z=0$ using cosmological $N$-body simulations that incorporate a quadrupolar-type SA characterized by the magnitude parameter $\gs$.
 For halo shapes, we examined the three-dimensional axis ratio $s$ (smallest-to-largest) and the triaxiality parameter $T$.
 Halo orientations were represented by the direction of the largest axis as an ellipsoid, denoted by the vector $\mathbf{\hat A}$.
-We found that, while both of the shape parameters, $s$ and $T$, show little sensitivity to SA (Fig.~\ref{fig:ST_prob}), the halo orientations are significantly affected (Fig.~\ref{fig:A_all}).
+We found that the PDFs of both of the shape parameters, $s$ and $T$, exhibit little sensitivity to SA (Fig.~\ref{fig:ST_prob}).
+This is because the $\gs$-dependence effectively cancels out upon marginalization, a consequence of the specific symmetry of the conditional PDF (Fig.~\ref{fig:Conditional_PDF_Az_s}).
+In contrast, the halo orientations are significantly affected (Fig.~\ref{fig:A_all}).
+We also found that the halo orientations are significantly affected (Fig.~\ref{fig:A_all}).
 We also found that halo orientations tend to align perpendicular to the SA-preferred direction $\hat{\mathbf{d}}$ for positive values of $\gs$, and parallel for negative values (Fig.~\ref{fig:A_all}).